maddigits/maddigits.github.com/_posts/2015-03-02-processes.md

 He defends that the solution is, in fact, better people.
 His writing is way better than mine, so, I will just quote him:

 > "Better people" has been recognized as the most promising silver bullet for addressing the software crisis, and yet almost all of our energy has been spent on creating better tools, methods, and processes instead of better people?

-And, well, there is XP.
+And, well, there is XP with pair programming and other techniques that are made to, in the end, improve the people.

 ## Values, again